-ESL 92 Grammar and Speaking I (5)
+Grammar and Speaking I (5)

 The first in a series of four grammar and speaking courses.
 For non-native speakers of English at the advanced-beginner level.
 Designed to give students a strong grammatical basis in English and to improve their speaking and listening skills.
-At least one oral report is required.
+Research project and at least one oral report required.

 Prerequisite: ESL placement exam.